gracequantum/MPS2/README.md

 using namespace gqmps2;
 ```

-Because this library highly depends on the GraceQ/tensor, you also want to include it.
+Because this library highly depends on the GraceQ/tensor, you maybe need to include it.

 ```cpp
 #include "gqten/gqten.h"
 using namespace gqten;
 ```

-Then we calculate the ground state of the one dimensional [Heisenberg model](https://en.wikipedia.org/wiki/Heisenberg_model_(quantum)) to how to use GraceQ/MPS2.
+We will calculate the ground state of the one dimensional [Heisenberg model](https://en.wikipedia.org/wiki/Heisenberg_model_(quantum)) to show how to use GraceQ/MPS2 in the following sections.

 ### Input JSON file and `CaseParams` parser
 A typical input [JSON](https://en.wikipedia.org/wiki/JSON) file looks like